zizzii/css-exercises/foundations/intro-to-css/02-class-id-selectors/README.md

 ### Self Check
 - Do the odd numbered `p` elements share a class?y
 - Do the even numbered `div` elements have unique IDs?y
-- Does the Number 3 element have multiple classes?
+- Does the Number 3 element have multiple classes?y